-- Online (preferred method) health.wa.gov.au/adolescentconsent - Hard copy If you are unable to complete the online form, download a copy from healthywa.wa.gov.au/ adolescentimmunisation and return the completed form to the school.
+- Online (preferred method) health.wa.gov.au/adolescentconsent - Hard copy Completing the online form is preferred.
+If you are unable to complete the online form, download a copy from healthywa.wa.gov.au/adolescentconsent and return the completed form to the school.